jdimauro/witch-lights/README.md

 ### Install

+Lay the entire length of the lights out in a straight line, if you can.

+Power on the Arduino and walk alongside the assembly as the sprite animates.
+Watch for dead pixels, dead strips (probably caused by a bad cable connection on the terminal board), stuttering animation (caused by too high an `interval` value in the software), or other glitches.
+You want to catch those now, because the next thing you're going to do is install the whole assembly on-site.
+Test both motion sensors; when you reach the end of the animation loop, you should trip the farthest sensor, causing the sprite to animate back the way it came.
+If the far sensor doesn't work, you'll have to check continuity for the yellow line on the ribbon cable all the way down the chain.

-Disconnect the NeoPixels temporarily, and loop the conduit through branches, around trees, along the ground, overhead… whatever path you want the lights to take.
-Then reconnect the NeoPixel cables at each end, and use velcro loops to bind the NeoPixel strips to the conduit so that there's no bunching or sagging.
+Disconnect the NeoPixels from the assembly.
+Loop the conduit through branches, around trees, along the ground, overhead… whatever path you want the lights to take.

+If your assembly is long enough, you may find it easier to break the length up into two or more pieces.
+That may allow you to loop around trees and tree branches without dragging the entire assembly along with you.

+Reconnect the NeoPixels.
+Use velcro loops to bind the NeoPixel strips to the conduit so that there's no bunching or sagging.
+The Heyco conduit should provide structure for the NeoPixel strips, which tend to sag and droop on their own.

 ## Troubleshooting